FindMySchool LogoFindMySchool

 Wrenn School is a school in genuine recovery.
 A five-year journey from Inadequate (2016) to Good (2023) demonstrates serious improvement under determined leadership.
 The school has succeeded in building an inclusive, caring culture where pupils feel safe and staff are engaged.
 Pastoral care is a strength, behaviour is improving, and the sixth form achieves solidly.

 However, the core academic metrics remain below average.
-GCSE attainment ranks in the bottom 40% of schools nationally, and pupil progress from Key Stage 2 is neutral.
+GCSE academic performance ranks 3,109th of 3,895 schools nationally, and pupil progress from Key Stage 2 is neutral.
 For families with children of higher academic ability, particularly those seeking grammar school alternatives or a track record of strong exam outcomes, this school may not be the best fit.

 Best suited to: Families valuing a supportive, inclusive environment and genuine pastoral care over elite academic selection.
 Students who thrive with clear behaviour expectations, strong mentoring from older peers, and a diverse, culturally rich school community.
 Pupils from disadvantaged backgrounds benefit particularly from the school's specific focus on supporting those who speak English as an additional language, and targeted intervention for readers who arrive below age-related expectations.